 Please supply one of the following items to verify your national insurance number and, if you have a partner, an item to verify theirs also.
 The acceptable items are:-

 - P45 or P60

 - Notification letter from the DWP or Pension Service

 - Bank statement for the self employed paying class 2 contributions

 If you cannot provide this information, we will contact the Department For Works and Pensions (DWP), which should be able to provide us with this information.
 It would obviously be to your advantage if you could provide us with the information.
 If we have to contact the DWP, this will cause delay in dealing with your claim.
 We will not be able to pay benefit without this information.

-Housing Benefit and Council Tax Benefit (up to 31 March 2013) are 'means-tested' benefits and you must therefore be prepared to provide all details regarding income and capital to support your application.
+Housing Benefit and Council Tax Reduction are 'means-tested' benefits and you must therefore be prepared to provide all details regarding income and capital to support your application.